 “A good logo is simple, memorable, versatile and easily recognizable, but most importantly, a good logo supports your brand identity and who you are as a company,” Derks said.

-This doesn’t mean your logo needs to contain your products.
-Jaguar doesn’t sell live jaguars.
-Using an image of a jaguar does match the brand’s name and exudes a sense of elegance and speed that Jaguar wants people to feel when they drive its cars.
-FedEx doesn’t sell colored letters, but the use of white space in its simplistic logo creates an arrow, which emphasizes the company’s action of transporting goods for customers.
+A logo doesn’t have to be literal.
+For instance, Jaguar doesn’t sell live jaguars, but the image of a jaguar matches the brand’s name and exudes a sense of elegance and speed that Jaguar wants people to feel when they drive its cars.
+FedEx doesn’t sell colored letters, but the use of white space in its simplistic logo forms an arrow, which emphasizes the company’s action of transporting goods for customers.

-If your business sells upscale clothing, use a color scheme and design that exemplifies elegance.
-If you’re a fast-food chain, use something that represents the core concept of your business.
+If your business sells upscale clothing, use a color scheme and design that exudes elegance.
+If you’re a fast-food chain, use an element that represents the core concept of your business.
 Burger King includes a hamburger in its logo to emphasize its specialty, while In-N-Out Burger uses a zigzag symbol to create motion and accentuate the “fast” in fast food.
 These businesses have built their reputations over many years, and their logos help boost that reputation by staying true to who they are.

 “It all comes back to your logo connecting to your brand,” Derks said.
 “People have loyalties to certain products and companies, and that little logo is sometimes the only thing that separates them from the competition.”

 Finally, all good logos stand the test of time.
 They avoid obvious fads while remaining relevant and memorable.
 Creating a logo with a timeless quality ensures it will connect with your target customers today, tomorrow, 10 years from now and another 10 years after that.

 The biggest brands on the planet include timeless logos that have remained largely unchanged for decades, such as Starbucks’ mermaid, McDonald’s golden arches or Amazon’s arrow from “A” to “Z.”